 Art’s Automotive has always done our best to be an environmentally friendly auto repair shop.
 We applied for an EPA number before an EPA number was required.
-In fact were the 100th business in California to receive an EPA number.
+In fact, were the 100th business in California to receive an EPA number.
 Our EPA number is 100!
-In case you’re wondering what the number is for, it’s for tracking waste back to the responsible party.
+In case you’re wondering what the purpose of EPA number is, it’s for tracking waste back to the responsible party.
 We volunteered for that 36 years ago, before we had to.
 Nothing will make you consider exactly what your contractor is going to do with your waste than linking the waste to your business before sending it down the line.

 Hippy’er than thou

 This photo was not staged.
 I noticed that this in the employee break room one day.
 There was a stack of new paper cups that we use for customer coffee, but at least one employee here takes reuse seriously, opting to wash his cup rather than use a new one.
 Probably Brad.
 He’ll call the police if you put a soiled napkin in the garbage instead of the green waste.

 Obviously, I’m just kidding here.
 Small gestures are cool, but systems and policies are far more important.
 As Kenny Roberts, three-time 500cc motorcycle world champion is reported to have said, “Go fast in the fast parts”, which in my mind means this: focus your efforts where they’ll make the most difference.
 Don’t spend too much time shaving a tenth of a second off a slow corner, instead work on shaving a couple seconds off a sweeping turn.